Donearm/Scientia/content/hobbies/Malazan.md

   disappeared.
 It was chosen to start the Diaspora to avoid the Malazans to ever corner the Crimson Guard all together in a single place, risking extermination.
+* `pg 412`: One of the top twenty Seguleh, Oru, claims that the Seguleh are searching for something that was stolen from them a long time ago.